franzdue/TOP-LandingPage/README.md

-Landing Page (only HTML+CSS) as part of the Foundations course of theOdinProject.org
+Landing Page as part of the Foundations course of theOdinProject.org using HTML and CSS Flexbox.